Hives/makers-notes/week-1/debugging-workshop.md

 ## 2: Debugging process

-Heres a debugging exercise that we looked at: <https://github.com/makersacademy/skills-workshops/tree/master/week-1/debugging_1>
+Here's a debugging exercise that we looked at: <https://github.com/makersacademy/skills-workshops/tree/master/week-1/debugging_1>

+Work through the exercise applying the method described to improve your debugging skills!

 ### Method for debugging

-Taken from the exercise above:
+Taken from the exercise linked above:

 1. Tighten the loop (find the exact line the bug is coming from)
 2. Get visibility (use p to inspect everything to help you home in on the exact line)
 3. Once you know the one thing that is wrong, out of place, misspelled, or not giving you what you expect, try to fix it.

-If you have multiple failing tests Alice recommends to work through them methodically from first to last, because it's likely to be something at the start of your code... ultimately it doesn't matter, but "if you're going to start somewhere, the start is not a bad place to start" :)
+If you have multiple failing tests Alice recommends to work through them methodically from first to last, because earlier tests are likely to refer to something at the start of your code, which may be having a knock-on effect on the later tests... ultimately it doesn't matter, but "if you're going to start somewhere, the start is not a bad place to start" :)

 ## 3: Apply the process